 Education, Training and Professional Development is a positive approval process, which means a Manager needs positively to authorise a programme.

 The Company runs a business.
-It supports Education, Training and Professional Development within business requirements and sensible business practices.
-It won't generally pay for programmes that are started and not successfully completed.
+It supports Education, Training and Professional Development within business requirements and sensible business practices, but will not generally pay for programmes that are started and not successfully completed.
 It will support time away from work for learning within reasonable guidelines.

 12.2 Definitions